aerospike/aerospike-graph/enterprise/multi-node-tinkerbench/README.md

 # Create Clusters
-First configure the `deploy_aerospike_gcp.sh` file to your specifications If you want the benchmark to run faster, scale the beench VM to a more powerful machine
+First configure the `deploy_aerospike_gcp.sh` file to your specifications If you want the benchmark to run faster, scale the bench VM to a more powerful machine

 The following script will:
 1. Set environment variables for Aerospike cluster configuration